brettz9/webappfind/atyourcommand/README.md

       could allow for convenient reuse of the content when attaching the batch script to a "Open with..." handler.
 Use approach like http://stackoverflow.com/a/5215844/271577
-1. Hide currently unimplemented features such as context current value detection and add instead as to-do.
+1. **Hide currently unimplemented features** such as context current value detection and add instead as to-dos.
-1. Document README as well as instructions within the dialog for implemented use cases as needed
+1. **Document README** as well as instructions within the dialog for implemented use cases as needed
     1. Document how restricted contexts are not only used for restricting context, but also will be associated with a particular retrieval method